Roland JV-80 Expandable Synthesizer

 About This Keyboard

 This Roland JV-80 came to us as a trade-in and is in very good condition.
 We aren't experts on this model but it seems to be functioning well with everything we could figure out how to test working correctly.
-We've pushed all of the function buttons and they made the appropriate changes, the keys all play and there are no chipped or broken ones, the pitch bender and sliders work correctly and cosmetically it is about as you should expect for a used keyboard with just a few small scuffs and scratches here and there.
+We've pushed all of the function buttons and they made the appropriate changes, the keys all play and there are no chipped or broken ones, the pitch bender and sliders work correctly and cosmetically it is above average for a used keyboard with just a few small scuffs and scratches here and there.